d-w-d/python-project-template/README.md

 You do NOT want to spend time/effort lining up code blocks, tabbing brackets, etc. while coding.
 By getting your editor to automatically format your code according to industry standards, you'll save time and make it easier to collaborate with others.
 To enable auto-formatting in VSCode:

--   `pip install autopep8` (and freeze with `sh _freeze_requirements.sh`)
+- `pipenv install --dev autopep8`
 - If it is not set in your user settings already, then add `"editor.formatOnSave": true` to your `.vscode/settings.json` file.
   - Note: if you prefer not to have your code formatted on each save, then you can run formatting manually with `shift+option+f`
   - Note: on some occasions you may want to save without formatting; this can be done by the key sequence `command+k;s` (`command+k` at the same time followed by pressing `s`)

 #### Auto-Formatting with Git Pre-Commit Hook